Indonesia Travel Essentials

 Power & Voltage Warning

-The Indonesia uses Type A and Type B plugs (same as USA/Japan) but at 220V — NOT 110V like the US.
-Your phone chargers and laptops are dual-voltage and will work fine.
-Do NOT bring any appliances — I plugged in a Keurig and it popped the circuit breaker instantly.
-Hair dryers, curling irons, and anything with a heating element will fry unless it's rated 110–240V.
-Bring a travel power strip with USB ports for brownout-prone areas.
+Indonesia uses Type C and Type F plugs (round two-pin, European style) at 230V — NOT 110V like the US.
+Your phone chargers and laptops are dual-voltage and will work fine with a plug adapter.
+Do NOT bring any single-voltage appliances — hair dryers, curling irons, and anything with a heating element will fry unless it's rated 110–240V.
+Bring a travel power strip with USB ports for rooms with few outlets, and a universal travel adapter for the round-pin sockets.

 Rain Jacket or Poncho

 Even in dry season, afternoon showers happen.
 A lightweight packable rain jacket beats an umbrella for island-hopping and hiking.
-During wet season (Jun–Nov), rain is a daily certainty.
+During wet season (Nov–Apr), rain is a daily certainty.

 Footwear